SiddhaK17/retro-pong-project/README.md

 - **Progressive Difficulty:**
   Each successful paddle hit slightly increases the ball’s speed, gradually raising the challenge level and preventing the match from feeling repetitive.
 - **Competitive Scoreboard:**
-  An integrated scoreboard tracks points in real-time, updating seamlessly as the game progresses.
+  An integrated scoreboard tracks points in real time, updating seamlessly as the game progresses.
 This adds a clear sense of competition and victory conditions.
 - **Balanced Design:**
   Careful tuning of paddle speed and ball velocity ensures the game remains both accessible to beginners and challenging for advanced players.